Optimize Your Inventory: Benefits of SKU Rationalization

 1. Data Collection

-Initiating SKU rationalization requires a comprehensive data collection process involving SKU analysis, sales data, and current inventory levels.
-By reviewing inventory turnover, holding costs, and customer satisfaction, businesses can identify which products are selling well and which may need to be discontinued.
+SKU rationalization begins with a comprehensive data collection exercise, initiated by an SKU analysis, sales data, and current inventory levels.
+A review of inventory turnover, holding costs, and customer satisfaction will assist the business in determining which products are performing well and which might be on the chopping block.

-The SKU rationalization strategy, therefore, includes assessing the impact of each product on profitability and understanding its role in the entire product lineup.
-The formula for SKU rationalization ultimately provides a way to understand how changes to your product line can affect product lifecycle management and the supply chain.
+The SKU rationalization strategy, hence involves an evaluation of how each product contributes to profitability and what role it plays in the whole lineup.
+Therefore, the formula for SKU rationalization is basically a way to understand how changes made to your product line can affect both the lifecycle management of products and supply chains.

 2. Performance Analysis

-Once the data is collected, it’s time to analyze the performance of each SKU.
-Factors to consider include sales volume, revenue, profit margins, and carrying costs.
-Products that consistently underperform or have a negligible impact on the bottom line are identified for potential removal.
+After collection of data, analyze how well each SKU has performed.
+Some factors that shall be considered include sales volume, revenue, profit margins, and carrying costs.
+Products that consistently underperform or have negligible impact on the bottom line will be identified for possible removal.

 3. Categorization

-SKUs are categorized based on their performance.
-Categories typically include:
+SKUS are categorized based on their performance.
+Categories usually include:

-• Core Products: High-performing items that are essential to the company’s success.
+• Core Products: high performance items that are essential to the company’s success.

-• Supporting Products: Items that complement core products but may not be as profitable individually.
+• Supporting Products: Items that complement main products, but may not be so profitable individually.

-• Non-Essential Products: Low-performing items that contribute minimally to overall revenue.
+• Non-Essential Products: low performance items that contribute minimally to general revenue.

 Benefits of SKU Rationalization